CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/030-create-mapping.md

  - **Existing Mapping** – CluedIn uses the existing mapping configuration.
 This option is useful if you want to create mapping for the data set that has the exact same structure as the existing data sets.

-- **AI Mapping** – CluedIn uses AI capabilities to interpret your data and create mapping.
-You can check the results of AI mapping and make changes if needed.

 **To choose the mapping type**

 1. On the navigation pane, go to **Integrations** > **Data Sources**.
 Then, find and open the data set for which you need to create mapping.